 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.

-In light of the obligation to report on measures to ensure that all parts of our business and supply chain are slavery free, we, as a part of the ARVOS Group (“ARVOS”), have established a number of provisions in our Group’s Code of Conduct and in our Group’s Sourcing Policy to wit, in pertinent part:
+In light of the obligation to report on measures to ensure that all parts of our business and supply chain are slavery free, we have established a number of provisions in our Group’s Code of Conduct and in our Group’s Sourcing Policy to wit, in pertinent part:

 Human Rights, Employment and Work Safety

 Human Rights: ARVOS respects and supports the protection of internationally proclaimed human rights in line with the United Nations Universal Declaration of Human Rights.

 International Labor Organization (ILO): ARVOS supports the principles laid down in the ILO’s Declaration on Fundamental Principles and Rights at Work.
 It supports the work of the ILO in formulating and enforcing international labor and social standards and creating work in conditions of human dignity as a core requirement for combating poverty.

 Freedom of Association: ARVOS acknowledges and promotes the freedom of association and the right of workers to collective bargaining within the bounds of prevailing laws and statutes.
 ARVOS ensures that union representatives are not discriminated against.

 Forced Labor: ARVOS does not tolerate any form of forced or compulsory labor.